 Corrosion is one of the greatest enemies of the ship and its machinery.
 It is also the toughest enemy to fight against for the people working on the ship.
 Iron is one substance which is used in abundance on the ship.
 From the main body of the ship to the smallest equipment used in operations, iron makes its presence felt in almost every type of equipment used on board the ship.

-A ship is continuously in contact with water and moisture laden winds which makes it highly susceptible to corrosion.
-The other body of the ship (mainly hull) is continuously in contact with water, making it extremely vulnerable to corrosion.
+A ship is continuously in contact with water and moisture-laden winds which makes it highly susceptible to corrosion.
+The outer body of the ship (mainly hull) is continuously in contact with water, making it extremely vulnerable to corrosion.
 It is for this reason sacrificial anodes are used to protect the parent material.
 In this article we will have a look at the working of sacrificial anodes on ship.

 It is to note that the sacrificial anodes which are protecting the parent material should lie higher in the electromotive series or galvanic series of metals.